UW-Madison-Library/ruby-marc/README.md

 marc is a ruby library for reading and writing MAchine Readable Cataloging (MARC).
 More information about MARC can be found at <http://www.loc.gov/marc>.

+This repository is expiremental and includes native C code for MARC parsing.
+Currently the C reading extension yields a 3% speed improvement over native ruby.
+However, this is not a big enough gain to warrent the added complexity.

 ## Usage

     require 'marc'